Requex.me LogoRequex.me

 Discord Webhook Rate Limits

 Discord enforces strict rate limits on webhook requests.
-Understanding these limits is crucial to avoid your messages being silently dropped:
+Stay within these limits or your messages will be silently dropped:

 • Per webhook: 30 requests per 60 seconds per channel webhook